meteostat/dev/src/python/api/hourly/README.md

 # meteostat.Hourly

-Query hourly weather data for one or multiple weather stations.
+Query hourly weather data for one or multiple weather stations or a single geographical point.

 ## Parameters